kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

 Yes.
-Because of Universal Representation, every eligible Job (both `Gang` and `Basic`) creates 1 `Workload` (~500 bytes) and 1 `PodGroup` (~500 bytes), and each Pod gains a `schedulingGroup` field (~100 bytes).
+Because of Universal Representation, every root Job (both `Gang` and `Basic`) creates 1 `Workload` (~500 bytes) and 1 `PodGroup` (~500 bytes), and each Pod gains a `schedulingGroup` field (~100 bytes).
+A delegated non-root Job adds only a `PodGroup`, and a fully-delegated Job (parent owns both objects) adds neither.

-For a cluster with 10,000 eligible Jobs, this adds approximately:
+For a cluster with 10,000 root Jobs, this adds approximately:
 - 10,000 `Workload` objects
 - 10,000 `PodGroup` objects
 - ~10MB additional etcd storage